neulab/prompt2model/prompt2model/model_evaluator/readme.md

-# Evaluator Usage
+# ModelEvaluator Usage

-## Evaluator
+## ModelEvaluator

-The `Evaluator`  provides a standard interface and defines the necessary methods for evaluating a model's performance on a given dataset.
+The `ModelEvaluator`  provides a standard interface and defines the necessary methods for evaluating a model's performance on a given dataset.

-To use the `Evaluator`, you need to implement the following method:
+To use the `ModelEvaluator`, you need to implement the following method:

 - `evaluate_model()`: Evaluates a model on a test set and computes the specified metrics.

-The `Evaluator` class can be subclassed to implement custom evaluation logic based on different metrics or evaluation criteria.
+The `ModelEvaluator` class can be subclassed to implement custom evaluation logic based on different metrics or evaluation criteria.

-To see an example of how to use `Evaluator` and its subclasses, you can refer to the unit tests in the [model_evaluator_test.py](../tests/model_evaluator_test.py) file.
+To see an example of how to use `ModelEvaluator` and its subclasses, you can refer to the unit tests in the [model_evaluator_test.py](../tests/model_evaluator_test.py) file.

 ## Seq2SeqEvaluator

-The `Seq2SeqEvaluator` is a concrete implementation of the `Evaluator` interface that computes the `ChrF++`, `Exact Match`, and `Embedding Distance` metrics for sequence-to-sequence generation models.
+The `Seq2SeqEvaluator` is a concrete implementation of the `ModelEvaluator` interface that computes the `ChrF++`, `Exact Match`, and `BERTScore` metrics for sequence-to-sequence generation models.

 ## Usage